NovaVoidHowl/CVRFury/README.md

 Data store only compatibility added as of CVRFury 0.124.0-experimental

-If you imported a prefab into your scene that was made for a version of VRCFury after 1.744.0, you will need to re-add it from its prefab, as if it was there before it's 'content' datastore will be corrupted
+If you imported a prefab into your scene that was made for a version of VRCFury after 1.744.0, you will need to re-convert its VRCFury prefab and re-add it, as if it was there before it's 'content' datastore will be corrupted

 ### ⏳ Long Running Tasks